2025-Arizona-Opportunity-Hack-Summer/Devilware-SequoiaHumaneSociety/README.md

     Brief description of your project and its goals.

     ## Tech Stack
-    - Frontend:
+    - Frontend: React.js
-    - Backend:
+    - Backend: Python, Flask
-    - Database:
+    - Database: MongoDB, AWS
     - APIs:
     <!-- Add/modify as needed -->